izhangzhihao/deeplearning-tutorial/doc/SoftmaxLinearClassifier.md

     * @return input :: expectedOutput :: HNil
     */
   def readFromResource(fileName: String, count: Int): INDArray :: INDArray :: HNil = {
+    //if you are using IDE
     val inputStream = getClass.getResourceAsStream(fileName)

+    //if you are using jupyter notebook,please use this
+    //val inputStream = new FileInputStream(sys.env("PWD") + "/src/main/resources" + fileName)
     try {
       val bytes = Array.range(0, 3073 * count).map(_.toByte)
       inputStream.read(bytes)